potassco/clorm/docs/clorm/factbase.rst

 .. warning::

-   I am leaning towards removing the context interface from the API!
+   I am leaning towards removing the context interface from the API.
 It allows for fewer lines of code by implicitly capturing the predicates that are defined within the context block.
-This leads to two issues.
+However, this leads to two issues.
 Firstly, it possibly breaks the *Zen of Python* directive that says that it is better to be explicit than implicit.
 Secondly, it also means that the predicate definition process is not thread-safe; if two threads are defining predicates simultaneously then the context may capture both sets of definitions.